vanely/flskinner/README.md

 ### What versions does this support?

-This should support any FL studio version that is 12.5 and above.
+This was developed for FL 20.7.\*, but it should work fine on earlier versions.
+FL 12.5 is not very well supported.

-FL 12.5 may have issues with the default skin that ships with this.
+Windows/64-bit only.

-It only works on Windows and with the 64-bit version of FL studio.
+Mac support is unlikely to come in the future due to this project's complexity and reliance on the Windows API.

 ### Media